jfrsbg/oss-analytics-streaming/README.md

 ```

 ## Storage class
 After creating a minikube cluster, there're some caveats that needs to be addressed.
 The minikube's default storage class don`t work with more than 1 node by design, which means kafka will fail as it needs to write files on disk.
-To fix the issue, we mneed to remove the default storage class, and then create another one that works with multi node
+To fix the issue, we need to remove the default storage class, and then create another one that works with multi node

 ```sh
 kubectl delete sc default